 To recover compensation for your injury, you must ascertain who or what caused the accident.
 Common causes of ferry accidents include:

 - Operating a vessel while under the influence of drugs or alcohol

 - Inexperienced operator

 A ferry accident is almost certainly the result of negligence.
 Retaining an experienced injury attorney can help you get the full amount of compensation you deserve.

 Contact our personal injury lawyers for your NYC ferry accident case

-Barasch McGarry Salzman & Penson is a reputable law firm with a long history of success.
+Barasch & McGarry is a reputable law firm with a long history of success.
 To speak to a knowledgeable attorney at no charge, call 844.302.8312 or contact us online.
 Our experienced legal team is determined to make a difference in your case and in your life.